wilmacedo/go-messager/README.md

 # Go Messager
-The message queue builded only with standard libraries of go
+The message queue builded only with standard libraries (and some others :D)

 ## Usage
 To run the application, simple run the following command: